suvojeet-sengupta/issue_tracker/README.md

 -   **Custom Typography:** Integration of the 'Poppins' font family across the app ensures a consistent, modern, and highly legible text presentation.
 -   **Enhanced Input Fields:** Thoughtfully designed input fields and dropdowns with clear labels and subtle visual cues for improved usability.
 -   **Animated Transitions:** Smooth and engaging animations for screen transitions and button interactions, adding a polished feel to the user journey.
--   **Informative SnackBars:** Contextual and visually distinct `SnackBar` messages provide clear feedback to the user, including a prominent, animated instruction for Google Form submission.
+-   **Informative SnackBars:** Contextual and visually distinct `SnackBar` messages provide clear feedback to the user.
 -   **Adaptive Design:** The UI components are designed to be responsive, ensuring a consistent experience across various device sizes.

 ---